 hell for rejecting Him.
 The Son of God, the only perfect and holy man who ever

-lived, died for their sins and they rejected Him, wanting instead to be
+lived, died for their sins and they rejected Him.
+This one omission of righteousness

 Christ as

-transgression.
-Our sin is forgiven and our righteousness is sanctified through
+the act of righteousness that clears all transgressions.
+Our sins are forgiven and our righteousness is sanctified through

 faith in Him.
 The sinner may hand Christ a list of righteous deeds he

 has done, but it will not be acceptable outside of faith in the Son of God.
+See also:

 (40d) Judgment